ISCDtoolbox/Commons/README.md

 The compilation of the Commons library has currently been tested on Linux and Mac OS systems for merely the gcc and clang compilers.

-On Linux systems (tested on Ubuntu 14.04.5 and Ubuntu 16.04.4), it is recommmanded to have previously installed the following packages:
+On Linux systems (tested on Ubuntu 14.04.5 and Ubuntu 16.04.4), it is recommanded to have previously installed the following packages:

 * gcc (version >= 4.8.4) or clang (version >= 3.8.0)
 * make (version >= 4.1)